 Pros

-- The electronic control meter is a cinch to program — there are no confusing codes or symbols.
+- The control head is easy to program — no codes or confusing symbols.

 Cons